Toggle git-blame annotations in Atom.

-Right click the file you want to blame.
-Select
+ctrl-b to activate blame.
+Alternatively, right click the file you want to blame and select

 If this option is selected, the